Follow us on

 Horry Chapter is accepting donations of ammunition to be used for Pioneer Days, Ladies and Veterans shoots.

-Our May Meeting on the 23rd at 7 PM should be interesting.
-Guest speaker is Sherri Vickers from the Shields Program speaking regarding legal advice.
-At June’s meeting EMTs from the Aynor Fire Department will speak about the AED unit and Trauma kit we will are purchasing for the Chapter.
-Do you have a favorite dish you would like to share?
-Bring it along for our potluck supper as we’d love to share it with you.
+Our July meeting will be our 21 Gun Salute Meeting, July 25th at 7 PM.
+We will honor our fallen members at our annual ceremony.
+If you have a favorite dish you would like to share, bring it along to our potluck supper.
+We’d love to share it with you.
 While you’re here, don’t forget to see Ed Whitner.
-He’ll be selling Horry Chapter hats/visors and T’s.
-Ed’s also selling chances for the next raffle for one of two $200 gift cards from our sponsors: Papa Foxtrot Tactical and Rivertown Gun Depot.
-That’s two chances to win.
+He’s selling Horry Chapter hats/visors, T’s and chances for the next raffle; one of two $200 gift cards from our sponsors: Papa Foxtrot Tactical and Rivertown Gun Depot.
+That’s two, two chances to win.
+Winners will be drawn at the July meeting.
 Member Wayne Dentzau is selling WLA mugs and sets of car coasters.
-Range Orientation will be conducted at 5PM for new members.
+Mandatory Range Orientation for new members is held at 5PM.

 Archived News Letters